What Your Doctor Won’t Tell You About Testosterone Levels in Women

 “My wife has never experienced menopause at 48,” Dr. Lee says, “because I’ve been tracking her hormones.”

-He monitors her hormone levels over time, including testosterone, estrogen, and progesterone, and adjusts them to what’s _optimal_ for her body.
-This ensures that her energy, mood, libido, and wellness rema
+He monitors her hormone levels over time, including testosterone, estrogen, and progesterone, and adjusts them to what’s optimal for her body.
+This ensures that her energy, mood, libido, and wellness remain balanced, even as she ages.